polterguy/polterguy.github.io/tutorials/auth/index.md

-above password is actually _stronger_ than the 8 letter _"special character password"_ above it - In addition to that it's much easier to remember for the human brain, and allows your users to create _unique_ passwords for all their online services, reducing the likelihood of having your password compromised at _one_ site resulting in that your entire online life is compromised.
+above password is actually _stronger_ than the 8 letter _"special character password"_ above it - In addition to that it's much easier to remember for the human brain, and allows your users to create _unique_ passwords for all their online services, reducing the likelihood of having your password compromised at _one_ site results in that your entire online life compromised.
 However, since Magic also is using individual per record based salts, combined with BlowFish hashing, even if your user has a single character password, _the CPU time required to brute force a single character password would still be practically impossible_,